ozzmosis123/Matplotlib-Challenge/README.md

 # Matplotlib-Challenge

 Python Pandas and Matplotlib modules are used to create new data and visualize results using various bar charts, scatter plots, and pie charts.
+Certain charts are duplicated to demonstrate ability to visualize data with both Pandas and PyPlot from Matplotlib.

 RESULTS